Dick Power: Boxing career

 After taking the title there is an absence of fight information of Power until 1928 when he faced Jack Stanley, British heavyweight title challenger.
 Stanley was disqualified in the fourth.
 A week later, on 4 August, Power fought George Christian of Columbus, Ohio at Pontypridd, beating the American with a clean knockout in the second.
 His final recorded fight that year was a loss to Charlie Smith at The Ring.
 The following year he took in two bouts with New Zealander George Modrich; the first ended in defeat for Power via technical knockout in a fight held at Newport, while the rematch at Merthyr Tydfil was won by Power.
 Power completed 1929 with a loss to Don Shortland at Liverpool Stadium, before beating Dave Magill, the Irish heavyweight champion in an encounter at Pontypridd, followed by a loss to Jack Stanley and a draw with Marine Bill Trinder.

 Power had three recorded matches in 1930, the first was to future Northern Area heavyweight champion Bob Carvill.
 The two met at the Royal Albert Hall, which saw Carvill disqualified in the second round.
 He then lost to both Reggie Meen, by technical knockout, and Jack Pettifer, on a points decision.
 In 1932 Power was challenged for his Welsh heavyweight belt by Cardiff's Jack Petersen.
 The two men met at Greyfriars Hall in Cardiff in a fifteen-round bout, but Power's defence was a short one being counted out within 21 seconds of the first round.
-Petersen went on the become British and European champion and was one of the great Welsh fighters of his time.
+Petersen went on to become British and European champion and was one of the great Welsh fighters of his time.

 Power has two more recorded fights, both six years after his defeat to Petersen.
 He lost by points to another British champion, Welshman Gipsy Daniels and a win over South African heavyweight champion Don McCorkindale.